Caring for a Child

 w_ndepchl_dv is not better, but it is a different definition of a dependent child.
 If you want to include only those under 16 then w_rach16_dv is the derived variable which tells you about this.
 If you want to also include those who are 16-18 and considered dependent by the DWP then w_ndepchl_dv is the derived variable to use.

 We don't usually ask respondents directly who is responsible for each child as this can be complicated and people can interpret this differently, e.g. as who makes decisions, who pays for things for the child, who does the day to day care.
 The question adresp is part of the household grid and is only asked of one person in the household, and only if there is no natural mother, natural father, adoptive mother or adoptive father in the household.
 If this is not asked then it is computed to be one of those people in that order of priority.

 You can see the Wave 8 questionnaire here: https://www.understandingsociety.ac.uk/sites/default/files/downloads/documentation/mainstage/questionnaire/wave-8/W8-questionnaire-consultation.pdf

-#7 Updated by Stephanie Auty about 1 year ago
+#7 Updated by Stephanie Auty over 1 year ago

 No, only one person will be recorded as the responsible adult, in that order of priority.
 If the mother is not present it will be the father.
 If the mother and father are not present it will be the step/adoptive mother.
 If the mother, father and step/adoptive mother are not present it will be the step/adoptive father, and so on.

-#8 Updated by Sarah H about 1 year ago
+#8 Updated by Sarah H over 1 year ago

 Therefore, these variable (rach16, ndepchl_dv) only makes it possible to explore Understanding Society dataset by looking at mothers with dependent children in their household, compared those women without dependent children in the household?